eventfuel/angular-fittext/README.md

 # angular-fittext
 [Change Log](https://github.com/sollenne/angular-fittext/releases)

 ### [Heres the demo!](http://sollenne.com/angular-fittext-demo/)

 Angular directive (typescript) to do what fittext.js did when jquery was cool.
-This auto-scales the font size to fit the width of it's container.
+This auto-scales the font size to fit the width or height of it's container.

 ### Versioning & What heppened to ng4-fittext?
 This package was renamed angular-fittext to get rid of the ng version binding.
 This will follow the updates for angular and will not need to be bound specifically to a version of angular.
 We have kept the same github repo, but renamed it to angular-fittext.

 ### Installation